EDCD/EDDI/SpeechResponder/Help.md

     You have been promoted {FederationRatingDetails("Post Commander").rank} times.

+### MissionDetails()

+This function will provide full information for a mission given its mission ID.

+MissionDetails() takes a single argument of the mission ID for which you want more information.

+Common usage of this is to provide detailed information about a previously accepted mission, for example:

+    {set mission to MissionDetails(event.missionid)}

+### BuildMissionsRoute()

+This function will generate an efficient route for valid mission destinations using the 'Repetitive Nearest Neighbor' algorithm.

+BuildMissionsRoute() takes an optional argument of the returning 'home' system.
+Otherwise, the current system is used.
+The function returns 'true' if successful.
+The '_' separated route list is provided in the 'missionsRouteList' variable.

+Common usage of this is to provide an efficient 'Nearest Neighbor' route, for example:

+    {if BuildMissionsRoute():
+		{set route to split(missionsRouteList, "_")}
+        {set count to len(route)}
+		Missions route calculated for {count} systems.
+		Total distance is {round(missionsRouteDistance, 1)} lightyears.
+		First destination is {route[0]}.
+Awaiting orders.
+	}

 ### SystemDetails()

 This function will provide full information for a star system given its name.